czy1999/czy1999.github.io/_pages/about.md

 I’m a second year Ph.D. student at [National University of Defense Technology](https://english.nudt.edu.cn/), proudly advised by Prof. [Xiang Zhao (赵翔)](https://xiangz-nudt.github.io/).
 My research interests focus on temporal reasoning, knowledge graph, and large language models.

-The long-term goal of my research is to develop **self-evolving** artificial intelligence that can liberate humanity from mundane tasks and contribute to the realization of communism.
-Areas of interest in research include:
+The long-term goal of my research is to develop **self-evolving** artificial intelligence that can liberate humanity from mundane tasks.<!--and contribute to the realization of communism.--> Areas of interest in research include:

 - Temporal Reasoning;
 - Continual Learning for Large Language models;